zapata-engineering/orquestra-sdk/docs/guides/dependency-installation.rst

     def demo_task():
         pass

-The PAT is ingested from the portal secrets management facility at run time, and installation of the import proceeds as usual.
+The PAT is imported from the portal secrets management facility at run time, and installation of the import proceeds as usual.

 ``GitImport``
 -------------